allejok96/plugin.video.jwb-unofficial/README.md

 #### Why not in Kodi official repository?

 The original author of this add-on, who wishes to stay anonymous, decided to take it down for personal reasons.
 Including some of the reasons mentioned above.
-It really got me thinking, and I decided to play it safe, even if I would continue to develope the add-on.
+It really got me thinking, and I decided to play it safe, even if I would continue to develop the add-on.
 After all, it's not just any random video site we're talking about...

 So my wish is that *you* take responsibility for the installations *you* make.
 Chances are if you found this page, you can install a zip in Kodi.
 Maybe your aunt can't, but then you can help her.
 It's better that you be there for your aunt if something happens, than me having a 1000 aunts broken Broadcasting on my conscience.

-You may be of a different opinion, but please respect my personal desicion.
+You may be of a different opinion, but please respect my personal decision.
 And if you want to change something, it's open source, so go ahead and fork it.

 #### Is this legal?

-Yes, this is concidered "proper use".
+Yes, this is considered "proper use".
 The [Terms of Service](http://www.jw.org/en/terms-of-use/) allows for:

 > distribution of free, non-commercial applications designed to download electronic files such as EPUB, PDF, MP3, and MP4 files from public areas of jw.org.